xianlinbox/daily_practise/aws-solution-architect/security.md

 ## AWS Shield, WAF, AWS Firewall Manager

 WAF for granular config for one application.
+Network firewall: a managed service that makes it easy to deploy essential network protections for all of your Amazon Virtual Private Clouds (VPCs).
 Firewall Manager: Manage rules for all the accounts in the organisation, define the common sets for all the accounts Shield for additional feature on top of

+WAF can protect the following resources: ALB/CloudFront/API Gateway/AppSync?Cognito User pool

 ## AWS Inspector

+an automated vulnerability management service that continually scans Amazon Elastic Compute Cloud (EC2) and container workloads for software vulnerabilities and unintended network exposure.

 ## AWS GuardDuty